-This is my DIY build headset class A amplifier that uses an OTL (Output Transformer Less) and MU follower design.
+This is my DIY build headset class-A tube amplifier that uses an OTL (Output Transformer Less) and MU follower design.

 The amplification is around 25dB with the 6CG7 valves, but you can also 6FQ7 for a little higher amplification.
 The downside of this is however that 6FQ7 doesn't have an electrostatic screen in the valve design.
 This can result in some minor audible background noise.